Beyond the Prompt: An Empirical Study of Cursor Rules: Methodology

 \section{Methodology}

 To understand the types of context developers provide when authoring cursor rules, we conducted a qualitative study of cursor rules from real-world open-source software repositories.
-A brief overview of our coding process is illustrated in \Cref{fig:coding-process}.
-We selected cursor rules because they were among the earliest to introduce this feature, have been widely adopted in the open-source community, and are frequently discussed in developer forums such as Reddit~\footnote{\url{https://www.reddit.com/r/cursor/comments/1ju63ig/the_one_golden_cursor_rule_that_improved/}} and Hacker News~\footnote{\url{https://news.ycombinator.com/item?id=43305919}}.
+An overview of our coding process is shown in \Cref{fig:coding-process}.
+We selected cursor rules because they were among the earliest to introduce this feature, are popular in the open-source community, and are frequently discussed in developer forums such as Reddit\footnote{\url{https://www.reddit.com/r/cursor/comments/1ju63ig/the_one_golden_cursor_rule_that_improved/}} and Hacker News\footnote{\url{https://news.ycombinator.com/item?id=43305919}}.